-This is a LVLBITS wide field that allows limiting the propagation of capabilities using the following logic: capabilities with a capability level less than the inverse of the authorizing capability's SL-permission will be stored with the tag cleared.
+This is a LVLBITS wide field that allows limiting the propagation of capabilities using the following logic: capabilities with a Capability Level (CL) less than the inverse of the authorizing capability's SL-permission will be stored with the tag cleared.
 With LVLBITS=1 there is a single bit comparison, so it behaves as follows:

-- If this field (as well as C-permission and W-permission) is set to 1 then capabilities may be stored via this capability regardless of their associated capability level. - If this field is zero, then any capability with a capability level of zero (i.e. local), will be stored with the tag cleared.
+- If this field (as well as C-permission and W-permission) is set to 1 then capabilities may be stored via this capability regardless of their associated Capability Level (CL). - If this field is zero, then any capability with a Capability Level (CL) of zero (i.e. local), will be stored with the tag cleared.